Home Asset Allocation How to Buy Gold in Singapore — A Complete Guide for Singapore...

 1. Physical gold bars and coins — Buy actual gold you can hold

-2. Gold ETFs — Buy gold exposure through SGX or US exchanges (including the new LionGlobal ETF)
+2. Gold ETFs — Buy gold exposure through a stock exchange

 3. Gold Savings Accounts — Buy gold through a bank account (UOB, OCBC)